 - The sending care setting communicates with the receiving care setting prior to the individual arriving

 - The individual is physically handed over to the receiving care setting

 - Both the sending and receiving care settings verify that the individual has been handed over and essential information has been received

 - The sending care setting confirms successful transition with the new care setting within 24 hours

 Implementing an effective care transition process is an important step in reducing medical errors, hospital readmissions and costs.
 A successful transition process ensures clear communication to all parties, proper education to the individual and their family, and clear assignment of accountability for all involved.

 Let us know how you’ve improved your care transitions.

-If you would like to learn more about improving transitions of care, please join me on Wednesday, June 1 at 2pm ET for a webinar on: Implementing Proper Transitions of Care to Prevent Rehospitalization.
+If you would like to learn more about improving transitions of care, our webinar titled Implementing Proper Transitions of Care to Prevent Rehospitalization.